 For most participants, the ITI 350 is not a race but an adventure.
 For those people, exploring one of the most remote places on the planet isn't important because of what it immediately accomplishes; rather, it is important because of what it facilitates within them.
 This is their testing ground.
 A time and place carved out to challenge themselves, tolerate adversity, cope with uncertainty, and learn from failure.

-To be eligible to apply for the ITI 350, athletes must have 3 finishes in designated qualifying events, and all 3 finishes cannot be in the same event.
+To be eligible to apply for the ITI 350, athletes must have 2 finishes in designated qualifying events and/or significant specific winter athletic experience.